 Near Cairo in Alexander County, Illinois — The American Midwest (Great Lakes)

 Location.
-36° 59.038′ N, 89° 8.378′ W. Marker is near Cairo, Illinois, in Alexander County.
-Marker is on Fort Defiance Road, on the right when traveling south.
-Located in Fort Defiance Park, at the confluence of the Ohio and Mississippi Rivers.
+36° 59.173′ N, 89° 9.018′ W. Marker is near Cairo, Illinois, in Alexander County.
+Marker is on Ohio River Scenic Byway (U.S. 62) 0.1 miles south of Fort Defiance Road, on the right when traveling west.
+Marker is located across from the entrance to Fort Defiance Park, near the Mississippi River Bridge.
 Touch for map.
-Marker is in this post office area: Cairo IL 62914, United States of America.
+Marker is at or near this postal address: 2130 Ohio River Scenic Byway, Cairo IL 62914, United States of America.
 Touch for directions.